 The personal, actual, bodily resurrection of Christ has proved the truth of justification to be beyond dispute.
 In what way?
 In this way!
-Romans 4:25 - 'He was delivered for our offences, and was raised again for our justification'.
+Romans 4:25, "He was delivered for our offences, and was raised again for our justification."
 How can we be sure that the price has been fully paid?
 How can we be sure that the debt we owe to God because of our sins has been fully discharged?
-We can be absolutely certain that God is fully satisfied with the work of Christ, because He has raised Him from the dead.
+Because He has raised Jesus from the dead!
 There need be no lingering doubt in any of our minds.
 Nothing remains to be done.
 The work has been fully accomplished.
 The debt has been fully discharged.
 There is nothing to do.
 Nothing to pay!
 Christ has completed the work.
 He has paid the full price, whereby we can be fully assured, because God has raised Him from the dead.
 The victory has been openly, fully declared.